steqeq/0000/docs/about/compatibility/openmp.md

-# OpenMP support in ROCm
+# OpenMP Support in ROCm

 ## Introduction